atuburapaler/atuburapaler.github.io/md/MWIII.md

 This will drop a specific equipment in match, next to you.
 - `seta cheat_force_power_level`
 This will enable a developer cheat for all players/bots with high value loot, depending on the number, and based on the danger zone loot.
 Can be used once per weapon upgrade (0-3)
+- `seta #x3c71b67e0a3ba8ac6 1`
+This will enable a developer cheat that will drop next to you every acquisition.
+- `seta #x3e169afa3c29fa095 1`
+This will enable a developer cheat that will drop next to you every relic.
+- `seta #x373cb4ab372e0194a 1`
+This will enable a developer cheat that will drop next to you every ammo mod.

 ### Acquisitions
 **Perk-a-Cola cans**